invopop/hashme/README.md

 ## History

+### 0.2.5 - 2016-06-03 - Again!

+ * Adding support for deleting attributes by setting them to nil to keep output clean.

 ### 0.2.4 - 2016-06-03

  * Removing `casted_by` property, due to lack of use case and complication it causes.